Blog

 Fact: COVID-19 infections may manifest as entirely asymptomatic, while respiratory discomfort may be present in uninfected persons for a wide variety of reasons.

-There is a myth circulating media that the World Health Organization has recently called into question.
-It implies that holding one’s breath for 10 seconds or longer without respiratory discomfort or symptoms means you are covid-19 free.
+There is a myth circulating in media that the World Health Organization has recently called into question.
+It implies that holding one’s breath for 10 seconds or longer without respiratory discomfort or symptoms means you are COVID-19 free.
 [15] This extends to facemask wearing which could be an issue for those with pre-existing respiratory ailments.

-Smokers, anyone with mild airway blockages or those with asthma and other respiratory conditions are prone to having weaker lungs and more respiratory complaints on average.
+Smokers, anyone with mild airway blockages, or those with asthma and other respiratory conditions are prone to having weaker lungs and more respiratory complaints on average.

 To find out if you have COVID-19, you need to opt for proper testing[16]: